 Photo on Flickr by Night Owl City

-I find those first classes very important for the rest of the course.
-Ideally, by the end of the first two weeks, everybody should get to know everybody else.
+That's why I find those first classes very important for the rest of the course.
+Ideally, by the end of the first two weeks, everyone will have relaxed.
+In order for this to happen, everybody should get to know everybody else.
 The students should get to know each other and some sort of group spirit should emerge.
 The teacher should get to know the students and adapt the course to their interests and learning styles.
 Last but not least, the students should get to know the teacher.
 Students will relate better to your subject if they get to know the real you.

 In no particular order, I am going to share some of the activities I use during the first two weeks.

-When I attended CRELL three years ago I learnt the following two warmers that I have been using ever since:
+When I attended CRELL two years ago I learnt the following two warmers that I have been using ever since:

 THE NAME GAME